athanclark/nested-routes/README.md

 data AuthErr = NeedsAuth deriving (Show, Eq)

--- | If you fail here and throw an AuthErr, then the user was not authorized to -- under the conditions set by @ss :: [AuthRole]@, and based on the authentication -- of that user's session from the @Request@ object.
-Note that we could have a -- shared cache of authenticated sessions, by adding more constraints on @m@ like -- @MonadIO@.
+-- | If you fail here and throw an AuthErr, then the user was not authorized to -- under the conditions set by @ss :: [AuthRole]@, and based o_n the authentication -- o_f that user's session from the @Request@ o_bject.
+Note that we could have a -- shared cache o_f authenticated sessions, by adding more constraints o_n @m@ like -- @MonadIO@.
--- For instance, even if there are [] auth roles, we could still include a header/timestamp -- pair to uniquely identify the guest.
-Or, we could equally change @Checksum ~ Maybe Token@, -- so a guest just returns Nothing, and we could handle the case in @putAuth@ to -- not do anything. authorize :: ( Monad m
+-- For instance, even if there are [] auth roles, we could still include a header/timestamp -- pair to uniquely identify the guest. o_r, we could equally change @Checksum ~ Maybe Token@, -- so a guest just returns Nothing, and we could handle the case in @putAuth@ to -- not do anything. authorize :: ( Monad m
              ) => Request -> [AuthRole] -> m (Response -> Response, Maybe AuthErr)
 -- authorize _ _ = return id -- uncomment to force constant authorization
 authorize req ss | null ss   = return (id, Nothing)
                  | otherwise = return (id, Just NeedsAuth)

 defApp :: Application
 defApp _ respond = respond $ textOnlyStatus status404 "404 :("

 main :: IO ()